syncfusion-content/wpf-docs/wpf/Image-Editor/Save-Reset.md

 ### Image format

-You can specify the format in which image has to be saved as the parameter in Save method as follows.
+You can specify the format, in which image has to be saved as the parameter in Save method as follows.

 {% tabs %}